xiv3r/bypass-anti-tethering/README.md

 To achieve the setup where incoming packets with TTL=1 on the wlan0 interface are modified to have TTL=64 and forwarded to the eth0 interface, and the outgoing packets are modified with TTL=64 when sent back from eth0 to wlan0, you can configure nftables as follows:

-## Note!
+## [Note!]
-- Connect your Router/PC to Internet for Installation.
+> Connect your Router/PC to Internet for Installation.
-- Configure your router or pc to Extender/Repeater Mode and done!.
+> Configure your router to Extender/Repeater Mode.
-- Openwrt iptables `NAT`  doesn't work properly on version 1.8.7.
+> Openwrt iptables `NAT POSTROUTING`  doesn't work properly on version 1.8.7.
-- Applicable only for openwrt router, linux and rooted phones.
+> Applicable only for openwrt router, linux and rooted phones.
-- Take note that the `wlan0` is your `ISP` and the destination is `eth0/LAN`.
+> Take note that the `wlan0` is your `ISP` and the destination is `eth0/LAN`.
-- Check your interfaces before proceeding to auto install otherwise if doesn't match you need to manually edit wlan0 and eth0 to your current interface where the traffic goes on.
+> Check your interfaces before proceeding to auto install otherwise if doesn't match you need to manually edit wlan0 and eth0 to your current interface where the traffic goes on.

 # Auto install for Linux
 ```sh